-In the Sheetgo add-on, click Start connecting to begin your project (make sure you label this project clearly).
+In the Sheetgo web app, click Create a new workflow to begin your project (make sure you label this project clearly).
 Add your spreadsheet full of data into the Source file section and select the tab where your data is located.

 Once finished, press Continue.

 Next, Sheetgo will ask you to choose a next step.
 Under the Process section, select Filter.